JessicaJuliet/the-leafy-bean/README.md

 It was developed using the knowledge gained from the HTML, CSS and User Centric Design modules.

 Please see The Leafy Bean’s live website.

+## User Experience Design (UXD)

+### User Stories

+* First Time Visitor Goals

+    * As a first time visitor, I want to be easily able to navigate through the site easily on mobile to find what I’m looking for
+    * As a first time visitor, I want to check if they’re an independent coffee shop or a chain
+    * As a first time visitor, I want to locate their social media links to see how many followers they have, images of their coffee, and whether they’re well-rated and followed by my friends

+* Returning Visitor Goals

+    * As a returning visitor, I want to check the shop’s opening hours during current covid restrictions
+    * As a returning visitor, I want to find information about their takeaway service
+    * As a returning visitor, I want to see information about the quality of their coffee beans

+* Frequent Visitor Goals

+    * As a frequent visitor, I want to check to see if they have a loyalty scheme
+    * As a frequent visitor, I want to sign up to their newsletter to avail of any promotional offerings